-I am a first year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+I am a PhD student (Oct 2018 - Sep 2022) in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Daniel Bayliss.

-My research work is focused on the observations of transiting exoplanets, and I am currently wokring in two main areas:
+My research work is focused on the observations of transiting exoplanets, and I am currently working in two main areas:

 1) Follow up of Bright Exoplanet candidate hosts with NGTS

-I work within the Next Generation Transit Survey (NGTS) to follow up the brightest exoplanet hosts (V < 10.5 mag) to look for potential transit timing variations (TTVs), to obtain robust estimates of the transit ephemeris for future observations, and to also find potential blends for candidate rejection.
-I am primarily involved in the target selection and the scheduling and reduction of the observations, and production of light curves for this working group.
+I work within the Next Generation Transit Survey (NGTS) Bright Star working group to follow up the brightest exoplanet hosts (V < 10.5 mag) to look for potential transit timing variations (TTVs), to obtain robust estimates of the transit ephemeris for future observations, and to also find potential blends for candidate rejection.
+I lead the target selection, observation scheduling, reduction of the observations, and production of light curves for this working group.
 Through my work for this working group, I have contributed light curves to the discovery of multiple exoplanets.
 (See below for a full list).

 Within NGTS, I have also been involved in developing the quickfit routines for the pipeline which aid in candidate selection for follow-up.